KarlJorgensen/Smart/README-development.md

  * The Static Watch Face: This is responsible for most of the "look" of the watch face.
 It is basically a background image.

- * The hour hand & minute hands: Line drawings which are rotated, scaled and placed at run-time.
+ * The hour & minute hands: Line drawings which are rotated, scaled and placed at run-time.
 Lots of lovely trigonometry involved.

-## Static Watch Face ##
+## The Static Watch Face ##

 The source for this is `watchface-pixmap.svg` - a perfectly normal SVG file which you can edit with your favourite editor (e.g. Inkscape).